ptabasso2/oteljavalab/section09/README.md

 In section 4, we explored how to set attributes through manual instrumentation.
 In this section we will start from where we were at the end of that chapter and focus on following the steps using the Java SDK to create and send metrics.

+- Configure the SDK
+- Create the metric in the Thermometer class
+- Build, run, test
+- Visualize the metric in the Metrics Explorer

 ## Configure the SDK to send metrics